 As a JAG attorney in the 1990s, Mr. Gagné was appointed as a special assistant United States attorney, trying cases in federal court involving civilians who committed crimes at Fort Jackson.
-This afforded him outstanding experience — the sheer number of cases he had handle was staggering!
+This afforded him outstanding experience — the sheer number of cases he had handled was staggering!
 It was common for him to have hundreds of cases to handle at once.
 While challenging, this experience taught him how to use his time wisely, how to organize his resources, and how to get excellent results as a trial lawyer.

-As a JAG attorney he also tried cases at courts-martial as well as administrative disciplinary cases.
+As a JAG attorney, he also tried cases at courts-martial as well as administrative disciplinary cases.
 This case-load only added to his exceptionally large fund of experience in trying cases.
 Mr. Gagné brings his experience to his practice in civilian life with gusto and has only sharpened his skills since leaving the United States Army.

 Former Special Assistant United States Attorney